 MSU Museum Internships

 An internship at the MSU Museum is a supervised work and learning experience that will assist in the preparation for a professional career in museums.
-Michigan State University Museum offers a variety of internship opportunities including experiences in collections, public relations, visitor studies, festival production, education, and exhibitions.
+Michigan State University Museum offers a variety of internship opportunities including experiences in collections, public relations, visitor studies, education, and exhibitions.

-Length of Internship : During the MSU academic year, internships generally last fifteen weeks (an MSU semester).
+Length of Internship : During the MSU academic year, internships generally last fifteen weeks (a MSU semester).
 Fall semester usually starts in late August and ends mid-December.
 Spring semester generally starts in early January and ends the last week in April.
 During the summer, internships typically run from mid-May through late August, but starting and ending dates for individual internships are negotiable.

 Work Schedule of Internship: Most interns are expected to work a regular schedule of 9-12 hours per week.
 Most internships are scheduled during the regular work week (Monday-Friday between 8:00-5:00).
 A few internships require additional or some weekend and evening hours.